 Classical Pilates is a lifelong endeavor!
 Rarely will someone nail the exercises on the first try, even if it appears to look good or the individual is strong and ripped.
 That is the beauty of Pilates as well.
 The work is constantly evolving and the only way to perfect anything is to continue to practice it.

-accommodate individual needs and a contemporary understanding of body mechanics.
+Contemporary Pilates – has evolved to incorporate modern exercise science and rehabilitation principles.
+This approach allows for modifications of the classical exercises to accommodate individual needs and a contemporary understanding of body mechanics.
 Contemporary Pilates also integrates new equipment and exercises that were not originally part of Joseph Pilates’s repertoire.

-Most Contemporary Pilates studios offer groups classes where the teacher instructs clients all at the same time.
+Most Contemporary Pilates studios offer group classes where the teacher instructs clients all at the same time.
 The instructors may incorporate a blend of Pilates principles (which are not present in Classical Pilates) with elements from other movement modalities such as yoga, dance, or physical therapy.
 Instruction may be more varied, with an emphasis on functional movement patterns and alignment.

 Whether you choose Classical or Contemporary Pilates, the practice can have a profound impact on your health and fitness.